Sheisgoodness/MealPalV2/README.md

 - Bookmark  : [Joyfuol] Created bookmark option for users to save favorite meals and learn how to prepare them.

+- Contact Us : [Ashaoluwaseeni] I created and Worked on the contact Us page which entails Reasons for with a drop down options of (Question about the app, Report an issue with the app, Suggestions for the app, and Others), Emails Address, Full Name, and a Note which allows users to have the opportunity to give their feedbacks about the App.

+Success : [Ashaoluwaseeni] I created and Worked on the Success page which allows users to know their form has been submitted successfully thereby taking them back to the Home Page.

+Bookmark : [Ashaoluwaseeni] I created a Bookmark work space for my partner for easy inputation of her work.

+FAQ : [Ashaoluwaseeni] I created a FAQ work space for my partner for easy inputation of her work.

+LogOut : [Ashaoluwaseeni] I worked on the LogOut so as to help users LogOut without stress and after which takes them back to the Home Page.

   - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.

   - Referral Link, Copy Link and Share Button: [Eucharian8] made the referral link redirect the new user to the signup page.
 Improved the UI of the referral link copy button and added a share button.

   # Features